The Mitten (folk tale)

 Some of the written records of The Mitten date back to the 19th century and include the folklore collections of Pavlo Chubynsky. and Ivan Rudchenko.

 Plot

-Considering numerous variations of the folk tale, the general story line is following: a man loses his mitten in a forest.
-One by one various animals come and settle in the mitten planning to spend cold winter in the warm mitten.
-Prior to settling, a new-comer asks permission from the animals already living there.
-Eventually, the mitten cannot hold all who want to warm themselves inside.
-It splits open and spills all the animals into the cold.
-The story illustrates the Tragedy of the Commons.
+There are numerous variations of this Ukrainian folk tale.
+In the general story, a person loses their mitten in a forest in the snow during a cold winter.
+One by one, various animals come and settle inside the mitten, all of them planning to stay warm.
+Eventually, the mitten can no longer hold all those who want to warm themselves inside.
+The mitten then splits open and spills out all the animals into the cold.